 Most of us dream of being a millionaire.
 I too have that dream.
 Who knows?
 It could happen.
 It’s not impossible these days.
 We all like to talk about what we would do if we were a millionaire.
 Here’s what I would do:

 1. Pay Off Students Loans

-As much as we like to joke about not paying back our student loans, it is best that we do pay it off.
+As much as we like to joke about not paying back our student loans, we should pay it off.
 Not to say that I won’t eventually pay mine off if I don’t become a millionaire because I will….
 Eventually!

 2. Pay Off Debt

-This includes car loan and credit card debt.
+This includes car loans and credit card debt.
 Whatever debt that my fiancé and I have would be paid off.

 3. Buy A house

 I love looking at houses and would love to own one, one day.
 The house I would buy would be a mansion.
 Why?
 Because I would want each of my children and future bonus children to have their own room.
 Not to mention all the other important rooms I would need such as a Music Studio.
 I would have a guest house with a Photo Studio in it.
 I would still walk around cutting off lights that are on for no reason at all.

 4. Donate A Large Sum of Money To The Troubled Movement